SupurCalvinHiggins/212-fall-2015/assignments/ha-03/readme.md

 ```

 After compiling, ensure the `calc` executable is in the `src`
 directory.
-You can then run the web server using the following command:
+You can then run the web server using the
+following command within the `web/` directory:

 ```bash
 # run the web server